-The Generalist/Primary Care Pathway is a program of mentoring, curriculum, and elective experiences which supplement rather than replace the categorical internal medicine curriculum.
-Building on the rigor of the Columbia training program, the pathway provides structure while maintaining the flexibility to adapt to individual residents’ interests and development during residency.
+The Generalist/Primary Care Pathway is a supplemental program of curriculum, mentoring, and support for residents in the categorical Internal Medicine Residency Program at NYPH-Columbia who are interested in the fields of outpatient general internal medicine, including clinical practice, education, research, and public health.
+Building on the rigor of the Columbia residency, the pathway supplements rather than replaces categorical rotations, providing structure while maintaining the flexibility to adapt to individual residents’ interests and development during residency.
 The pathway does not have a separate match number, and residents have the option to join the pathway after matching to the Columbia residency.

 Director, Generalist/Primary Care Pathway